-Most Thai food served in local St Louis are incredibly delicious but watch out; most of them also have a spicy kick.
+Most Thai food served in local St Louis is incredibly delicious.
+However, most of them also have a spicy kick.
 If you’re planning to make them yourself, you should probably try them in a local STL restaurant first.
-And if you’re planning on going to Thailand, enjoy, and remember that most dishes are actually quite delicious!
+And if you’re planning on going to Thailand, enjoy!
+Remember that most dishes are actually quite delicious!

 Thai Food & Cuisine Resources

 Thai-Food.com is a terrific resource featuring information about Thai Food, Thai cuisine, and Thai recipes.
 For more info, visit their site